Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Abstract

 \section{Abstract}

 Graph convolutional neural networks have shown significant potential in natural and histopathology images.
 However, their use has only been studied in a single magnification or multi-magnification with late fusion.
 In order to leverage the multi-magnification information and early fusion with graph convolutional networks, we handle different embedding spaces at each magnification by introducing the Multi-Scale Relational Graph Convolutional Network (MS-RGCN) as a multiple instance learning method.
 We model histopathology image patches and their relation with neighboring patches and patches at other scales (i.e., magnifications) as a graph.
 To pass the information between different magnification embedding spaces, we define separate message-passing neural networks based on the node and edge type.
 We experiment on prostate cancer histopathology images to predict the grade groups based on the extracted features from patches.
-We also compare our MS-RGCN with multiple state-of-the-art methods with evaluations on both source and held-out datasets.
-Our method outperforms the state-of-the-art on both datasets and especially on the classification of grade groups 2 and 3, which are significant for clinical decisions for patient management.
+We also compare our MS-RGCN with multiple state-of-the-art methods with evaluations on several source and held-out datasets.
+Our method outperforms the state-of-the-art on all of the datasets and image types consisting of tissue microarrays, whole-mount slide regions, and whole-slide images.
 Through an ablation study, we test and show the value of the pertinent design features of the MS-RGCN.